SynTia-OI/tia-interpreter/README.md

 *   **Updating Dependencies:** If you change dependencies in `pyproject.toml`:
     1. Update the lock file: `uv lock --upgrade`
     2. Synchronize the environment: `uv sync --extra dev` (or just `uv sync` if not using dev dependencies).
-*   **Installation Issues (`ModuleNotFoundError`):** If the `tia-interpreter` command fails (especially after changes), ensure the environment is correctly synchronized using `uv sync --extra dev`.
-This command aligns the installed packages precisely with the lock file and often fixes entry point issues.
+*   **Installation Issues (`ModuleNotFoundError`):** If the `tia-interpreter` command fails with `ModuleNotFoundError`, it indicates the package files were not correctly installed into the `site-packages` directory, despite installation commands reporting success.
+Use `python -m interpreter.cli` instead, which runs the code directly from your source directory.
+The `uv sync --extra dev` command sometimes helps resolve entry point issues, but `python -m ...` is the most reliable fallback if the entry point script fails.
 *   **Cache Cleaning (If necessary):** Python creates `__pycache__` directories containing compiled bytecode (`.pyc` files).
 While usually handled automatically, if you suspect stale bytecode is causing issues, you can manually remove these directories.
     *   In PowerShell: `Get-ChildItem -Recurse -Include __pycache__ | Remove-Item -Recurse -Force`
     *   After cleaning cache, it's often best to reinstall: `uv pip uninstall tia-interpreter` followed by `uv pip install .[dev]` and `uv sync --extra dev`.
-*   **Metadata Sanitization:** When sharing code or building distributions, be mindful of sensitive information (like API keys hardcoded in `profiles.py` during testing).
-Ensure these are removed or managed via environment variables in production/shared versions.
+*   **Metadata Sanitization:** When sharing code or building distributions, be mindful of sensitive information (like API keys loaded from `.env` or previously hardcoded).
+Ensure `.env` files are listed in your `.gitignore` and are not committed.
 Version control systems like Git also store history; be careful what you commit.

 Let me know if you need further assistance, Tia!